FLSA Frequently Asked Questions

 Where can I receive more training and support?

-Web Time Entry training is available in Accelerate or contact your HR Consultant for additional support.
+Web Time Entry training is available in Academica or contact your HR Consultant for additional support.

 How will I know which of my staff, if any, will be affected by the changes?